Coevolution of Intracluster Light and Brightest Cluster Galaxies: Components that make up the ICL and BCG

-The top panel of Fig.~\ref{fig:compsHMR} plots the half-mass radius for the three different components that make up the BCG+ICL for all our clusters, against M\textsubscript{200}.
-The most central component is star particles formed in-situ, which overlap with the population formed from completed mergers.
-There is a greater scatter for the in-situ population, likely due to individual variations in formation history, as galaxies that have more recently experienced a major merger may be more likely to have in-situ material in the outskirts of the galaxy due to disruption \citep[e.g.][]{Khoperskov_2023}.
-The population formed from surviving galaxies is consistently more extended than the completed mergers and in-situ components.
-The half-mass radius (HMR) of all three components increases with cluster mass.
-The bottom panel of Fig.~\ref{fig:compsHMR} plots the half-mass radius for the three different components that make up the ICL for all our clusters, against M\textsubscript{200}.
-The half-mass radius of the components from surviving and merged galaxies have the same slope, indicating that they grow as part of the same process.
+The top panel of Fig.~\ref{fig:compsHMR} plots the HMR for the three different components that make up the BCG+ICL for all our clusters, against $M_{200}$.
+The most central component is star particles formed in situ, which overlap with the population formed from completed mergers.
+There is a greater scatter for the in situ population, likely due to individual variations in formation history.
+For example, galaxies that have more recently experienced a major merger may be more likely to have in situ material in the outskirts of the galaxy due to disruption and ejection \citep[e.g.][]{Khoperskov_2023}.
+Alternatively, it could be due to different formation histories.
+The population formed from surviving galaxies is consistently more extended than the completed mergers and in situ components.
+The HMR of all three components increases with cluster mass.
+The bottom panel of Fig.~\ref{fig:compsHMR} plots the HMR for the three different components that make up the ICL for all our clusters, against $M_{200}$.
+The HMR of the components from surviving and merged galaxies have the same slope, indicating that they grow as part of the same process.
 Their slopes are also consistent with that for the full BCG+ICL system.
-In contrast, the steeper slope of the in-situ component indicates that the distribution of this component differs between the ICL and the full BCG+ICL system.
+In contrast, the steeper slope of the in situ component, compared to the other two components that made up the ICL indicates that the distribution of this component differs between the ICL and the full BCG+ICL system.